 • The A303 scheme with its tunnel over only part of the WHS would produce twin tunnel portals exiting into wide and deep cuttings through the “landscape without parallel”, leading to massive grade separated junctions at its boundaries.

 • This would result in major reconfiguration of substantial parts of the WHS leaving it not only with irreparable damage to and major modification of the present archaeological landscape and its setting, but also adding another modern highway scar across the WHS.
-It would remain a dominant and incongruous feature in the archaeological record, compromising enjoyment and understanding of the WHS by future generations.

 • The “mitigation” proposed by National Highways would be absolutely unable to disguise the devastating impact on the exceptional character of the WHS landscape and its setting.